 The result?
 Attractive dashboards and reports that provide incredible insights into your organization.
 While providing Microsoft Power BI integration, Nintex Analytics enables you to use the BI tool of your choice – whether it’s Splunk, Tableau, Qlik, Domo or something else – as long as it supports industry-standard APIs, Luke said.

 You’ll Be The Workflow Analytics Guru of Your Organization

 Only one mild side effect comes with the territory of mastering next-gen data dashboards and insights: You’ll be your organization’s go-to.

 While much continues to change in business, collaboration remains critical.
 Working dynamically across teams and initiatives ranks at the top as a success factor for fast-paced organizations.

-With Nintex Hawkeye workflow analytics, here’s how you’ll be influencing and uplifting projects:
+With Nintex Analytics, here’s how you’ll be influencing and uplifting projects:

 - Act Wisely

 Proactively monitor, manage and report on running workflows to address issues before your users see them.